wds4/tribal-tapestry/experiment/hypothesis.md

 ## Tribal narrative fiction

 A collection of toxic threads, woven together, into a pattern that is unique to the tribe and that serves to distinguish one tribe from another.
-The narrative fiction is a subset of the greater tribal narrative, which is typically vast and contains many threads which are not necessarily toxic.
+The narrative fiction is typically a very small subset of the greater tribal narrative, which is typically vast and contains many threads which are not necessarily toxic.

 ## Toxic threads